Search Results for

 Batch and transaction sizes can be set, and explicit transactions can be disabled altogether.
 In decreasing precedence:

-4. For all AdbInsertTarget<TInputError> workers using a specific Adb provider instance, set the provider limits using WithSql92InsertStatement(Int32, Int32, Int64).
+For all AdbInsertTarget<TInputError> workers using a specific Adb provider instance, use the appropriate provider-specific overload.
 To e.g. get single row batches without explicit transactions:

 Note

-• While 2. above (SetRowLimits(Int32, Int64)) uses 'rows per batch and transaction', 3. and 4. above use 'values (or parameters) per batch and transaction', since that is more useful across different row widths.
+- Some of the above settings use 'rows per batch and transaction', and some use 'values (or parameters) per batch and transaction'; the latter is more useful across different row widths.
 To get the number of values, multiply the row count with the number of columns you are inserting in each row.

-• Bulk Insert (supported by the Adb MySqlConnector Provider and the Adb SqlClient Provider) is much faster than batch insert for multi-row inserts.
+- Bulk Insert (supported by the Adb MySqlConnector Provider and the Adb SqlClient Provider) is significantly faster than batch insert for multi-row inserts.

 Bulk Insert